tmagrino/fabric-voting/README.md

 # fabric-voting
 A simple voting benchmark for Fabric.
+Multiple districts record local vote counts for either candidate "a" or candidate "b".

 ## Setup